 - To delete the agent: on the Mac, download our uninstaller from Dashboard by navigating to Systems Manager > Manage > Add Device > macOS.
 Extract this download and run the application to remove Systems Manager from the device.

-- To delete the profile: on the Mac, open System Preferences > Profiles, select the desired profile and use the subtract button to remove.
-This section will be available only if a profile is currently installed.
+- To delete the profile: on the Mac, open System Settings > Privacy & Security > Profiles, select the Meraki Management profile and use the subtract button to remove.
+Older MacOS systems ( < MacOS 13) will need to navigate to System Preferences > Profiles, which will only be shown if at least one configuration profile is installed on the device.

 If you no longer have physical access to the device and need to remove the agent, remote commands similar to the following may be used.
 Please note you are deleting files and executing commands at your risk.